 A list of some of the more well-known instructors who give classes at 10th Planet gyms may be found below.

 Geo and Richie Martinez

 The Martinez brothers are the owners and operators of the 10th Planet Freaks location in San Diego.
-They are widely regarded as two of the world’s best no-gi grapplers, and they compete on a regular basis in professional grappling shows.
+They are widely regarded as two of the world’s best no-gi grapplers, and they regularly compete in professional grappling shows.

-Geo Martinez is a black belt in Brazilian Jiu-Jitsu under Eddie Bravo and one of the top American grapplers in the No-Gi competitive scene today.
+Geo Martinez is a black belt in Brazilian Jiu-Jitsu under Eddie Bravo and one of the top American grapplers in today’s No-Gi competitive scene.
 He has beaten well-known opponents such as Jeff Glover and Fabbio Passos.

 One of the many achievements of Geo Martinez is his 1st Place at the EBI 1 Invitational (145lbs) in 2014, as well as his 1st Place at the EBI 2 Invitational (135lbs) in 2014, 1st Place at the EBI 10 Invitational (145lbs) in 2016, 1st Place at the ADCC US Trials (2014), and many more.

 Richard Martinez, better known as “Boogeyman,” is a Brazilian jiu-jitsu black belt under Eddie Bravo.
-He is one of the main representatives of the 10th Planet Jiu-Jitsu Academy in the current competitive no-gi scene in the sport of grappling.
+He is one of the leading representatives of the 10th Planet Jiu-Jitsu Academy in the current competitive no-gi scene in grappling.

 Nathan Orchard has earned his black belt in Brazilian jiu-jitsu under the instruction of Eddie Bravo.
 Aside from that, he is the owner of 10th Planet Seattle and one of the best grapplers in the world.

 Mixed martial arts (MMA) was Orchard’s sport of choice, where his record is a 2-0.
 He then dedicated his entire time to Jiu-Jitsu, in which he now coaches and competes on a professional level.